 Pros: Luxurious Multi-Device Ergonomics

-Here are my favorite things about the Magnus Pro after two months of use:
+Here are my favorite things about the Magnus Pro after ten months of use:

 Professional Cable Management For Dummies